ohmhardware/.github/profile/README.md

 - Custom Chip Designs
 - Seamless hardware-software

 > QuantaFlux Labs is in development.
-We expect to launch services in Q4, 2025.
+We expect to launch in Q4, 2025.